-The public were invited to take the challenge to look for clues of marine life on the beach & take the BeachArt challenge at the end.
-All aimed at 4-11s and family oriented.
-In total, there were 132 participants on the 3 planned sessions.
+In total, there were 214 participants in the 6 main events (122 children and 92 adults).
 Each session ended with leaving a pledge or a wish in a labyrinth for King Neptune to take away at high tide; before participants could tackle a marine life inspired sand art challenge.

-Example 4 - Thanet Coastal Warden Scheme 2022
+Project 4 - Thanet Coastal Warden Scheme 2023